sdc/moodle-local_leapwebservices/readme.md

 (**Note:** This plugin is only required if you are using Leap ILP from south Devon College.
 It has no use in any other circumstance. :)

+## Moodle versions

+This plugin has been written to work with South Devon College's currently-in-production version of Moodle, which at this time is 2.5.
+This plugin also works in Moodle 2.4 except the `get_users_by_username` function, which requires a function not found in Moodle 2.4 or earlier.

+Earlier versions (2.0 to 2.3) have not been exhaustively tested with this plugin.

 ## Licence

 Copyright &copy; 2011-2013 South Devon College.